 - Little black dress, aka LBD, in an age-appropriate, flattering style and length

-- White long-sleeve button-front shirt that can be worn with a suit or as an overshirt
+- A white long-sleeve button-front shirt that can be worn with a suit or as an overshirt

-- Dark jacket that an be worn with dresses, skirts, slacks, or jeans
+- A dark jacket that can be worn with dresses, skirts, slacks, or jeans

 - Cardigan in a neutral color

 - Tanks and camisoles for layering